sunderee/collector/README.md

 ## Usage

+Make sure you have the latest stable version of Flutter installed on your system.
 Run `setup.sh` to install dependencies and run code generation tasks.

 ```
 $ bash setup.sh

+# Alternatively, you can do it yourself
+$ flutter pub get
+$ flutter pub run build_runner build --delete-conflicting-outputs
 ```

 You can now run the app with `flutter run`.
+Currently, we only support Android.

 ## Motivation & Acknowledgement